‘World’s Hottest Weather Girl’ Yanet Garcia Stuns In Skintight, Patterned Leggings

 “Absolutely beautiful,” another Instagram user chimed in.

-“So cool babyyyy,” another wrote with heart-eye emoji attached to the end.
+“So cool babyyyy,” another wrote, adding a heart-eye emoji.

 As previously reported by The Inquisitr, Garcia has been putting on a sexy display for fans in recent weeks by sharing a ton of NSFW shots.
 In one stunning photo that was recently posted for fans, Yanet wished her followers a “goodnight” in the sexiest way possible.

 For the photo op, Garcia sat down and posed against a white background in what appeared to be a studio.
-The brunette beauty wore her long, dark locks down and curled for the sultry snapshot as well as a beautiful face of makeup.
+The brunette beauty wore her long, dark locks down and curled for the sultry snapshot, as well as a beautiful face of makeup.

-Once again, her amazing figure was on full display as while clad in a matching and patterned set of panties and a crop top that left little to be desired and flaunted the weather girl’s toned abs and fit legs.
-Like most of her photos do, this one earned her rave reviews with over 354,000 likes and well over 1,400-plus comments.
+Once again, her amazing figure was on full display while clad in a matching, patterned set of panties and a crop top that left little to be desired and flaunted the weather girl’s toned abs and fit legs.
+Like most of her photos, this one earned her rave reviews with over 354,000 likes and well over 1,400-plus comments.

 Fans can keep up with Yanet by giving her a follow on Instagram.